LauraK0/LauraK0/README.md

 ### Hi there, I'm Laura 👋

-###  I am a Software Developer with a background in architecture and the built environment.
+###  I am a Software Developer with a passion in architecture and design